 Hexion Specialty Chemicals, Inc. v.
 Huntsman Corp., C.A.
 No. 3841-VCL (Del.
 Ch.
 Sept.
-29, 2008), is another example of the reluctance of Delaware courts to find a Material Adverse Effect to have occurred in the context of a merger agreement.
+29, 2008), is the latest example of the reluctance of Delaware courts to find a Material Adverse Effect to have occurred in the context of a merger agreement.
 After a competitive auction, the buyer (Hexion) induced the target (Huntsman) to terminate target's merger agreement with another party and to enter into a merger agreement with it.
 While the parties were engaged in obtaining the necessary regulatory approvals, the target reported several disappointing quarterly results, missing the numbers it projected at the time the deal was signed.
 The buyer began exploring options for extricating the target from the transaction, first claiming that target had suffered a Material Adverse Effect and then obtaining an opinion that the combined entity would be insolvent, which caused buyer's lenders to try to get out of their commitment to fund the purchase price.

 Because the buyer was eager to be the winning bidder in a competitive bidding situation, it agreed to pay a substantially higher price than the competition and to commit to stringent deal terms that were more than usually favorable to target.
 The merger agreement contained no financing contingency and required buyer to use its "reasonable best efforts" to consummate the financing.
-(See the discussion of the "reasonable best efforts" standard in the discussion of that aspect of the Hexion case in the Comment to the definition of "Best Efforts" in Article I.) In addition, the agreement expressly provided for uncapped damages in the case of a "knowing and intentional breach of any covenant" by buyer and for liquidated damages of \$325 million if buyer otherwise breached its terms.
+In addition, the agreement expressly provided for uncapped damages in the case of a "knowing and intentional breach of any covenant" by buyer and for liquidated damages of \$325 million if buyer otherwise breached its terms.
 The merger provides that a non-breaching party may obtain specific performance of the other party's covenants, but that target "shall not be entitled to enforce specifically the obligations of [buyer] to consummate the merger."